-Applicants with Canadian transcripts (other than UBC) must obtain an official paper transcript for every post-secondary institution they have attended.
-UBC transcripts are not required.
+Applicants with Canadian transcripts (other than UBC) must obtain an official paper or secure electronic transcript for every post-secondary institution they have attended.

 - Each transcript should be scanned as an individual .pdf file and then uploaded to the application system as indicated.

-- Please attend to any directions the specific graduate program may provide about naming your scanned document files.
-Otherwise, they should be named: "Applicant Full Name-Document Description.extension"
+- Refer to any directions provided by the selected graduate program on naming scanned document files.
+Otherwise, files should be named: "Applicant Full Name-Document Description.extension"

 - Transcripts must be scanned front and back.

-- All pages of one transcript, front and back, should be uploaded as a single file (rather than a separate file for each page).
+- All pages of a transcript must be uploaded as a single file (rather than a separate file for each page).

-Documents being provided to meet conditions of admission, if not already provided to the graduate program initially, should be sent directly to:
+Documents being provided to meet conditions of admission should be sent directly to: